ljb135/Blueprint-Quiz-App/README.md

 # bp-fall-2021-quizapp
-BP Fall 2021 Project Skeleton
+BP Fall 2021 SWE Project

-Hi Fall 2021 Blueprint SWE fellows!
-Clone this project skeleton to get started making your own Android Quiz Application :)
+Basic Android quiz app created with guidance from the leadership team at Blueprin